By Patty Laushman

 Because people in the neuromajority have the greatest say in how society, systems, and organizations are set up because there are just more of them to agree on how things should be, they tend to have relatively even strength and weakness profiles.
 Everything was designed to accommodate their needs.
 Here are some examples:

-Communication styles: Many societal norms and systems are designed around neurotypical communication styles.
-For example, social interactions often rely heavily on nonverbal cues, such as eye contact and body language, which may be difficult for some autistic individuals.
-Neurotypical communication styles that prioritize verbal communication and quick responses may also be challenging for individuals who have speech or language difficulties or slower processing speeds.
-This can result in difficulties in social interactions, misunderstandings, and exclusion for neurodivergent individuals.
+For example, social interactions often rely heavily on nonverbal communication such as eye contact and body language, which may be very difficult for neurodivergent individuals.
+Situations that prioritize quick verbal responses may be challenging for individuals who have speech or language difficulties or slower processing speeds.

 With all these challenges in environments and systems that were not designed with them in mind, neurodivergent people naturally end up with strength and weakness profiles that are much more dramatic than neurotypical people.